mm4i

 (To create a “search link” just click the orange search icon in the toolbar when you are editing a node note.)

 There is undo/redo for the mindmap you are editing.
 However it is visual.
-It is not bound to keyboard Ctrl-Z as you are used too.
+It is not bound to the keyboard shortcut Ctrl-Z as you may be used to.
 Click on the clock symbol in the lower left corner to see the edit history panel.

 The edit history panel lets you quickly move between different views of you mindmap subject.

 If you find some views more useful you can bookmark them.
-If you give the bookmarks name they will be there the next time you start editing the mindmap.
+If you name the bookmarks, they will be there the next time you start editing the mindmap.

 There is currently no built in backup.
 And the mindmaps are only stored on your device (in your web browser, actually).

-So if you loose your device your mindmaps may also be gone.
+So if you lose your device, your mindmaps may also be lost.

 But there is one possible remedy: You can sync your mindmaps to other devices.
 (This must be done manually, but I believe it is quite simple.)

-Putting the mindmap in a computer could be a good idea, I thought.
+Putting the mindmap in a computer seemed like a good idea.
 And then, preferably the computer I always bring with me, my mobile.

-There are much less security problem with a web page.
+A web page has fewer security risks than a native app.
 And you can actually run a web page like this offline.
 (You have to “install” it, but for a web app like MM4I the “install” just means that the sources for the web page is cached locally on you device.)

 First of all I would not have written MM4I (Mindmaps for Internet) if Zhigang Zhang had not written jsmind.